18F/tts-buy-bug-bounty/2018-procurement/Addendum - Commercial Contract Clauses.md

 the scope of the acquisition and PII data is not expected to be stored in the vendor's SaaS solution.
-The contractor shall prepare a Privacy Threshold Analysis (PTA) to either document PII is not in scope, or determine which caetgories of information will be stored, processed, or transmitted by the system.
+The contractor shall prepare a Privacy Threshold Analysis (PTA) to either document PII is not in scope, or determine which categories of information will be stored, processed, or transmitted by the system.
 The use of any information that is subject to the Privacy Act will be utilized in full accordance with all rules of conduct as applicable to Privacy Act Information.